beginner-corp/generators/README.md

 - Each generator should have a matching fixture folder in ./test/fixtures
 - Each generator should assert it's output against it's fixture

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome!
 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)